Select Your Style

 What is Orbital Cellulitis?

 Cellulitis is a bacterial infection that occurs in the tissues beneath the skin.
-Orbital cellulitis occurs in the skin and muscles near the eyes.
+It occurs in the skin and muscles near the eyes.
 Like cellulitis, orbital cellulitis is also a bacterial infection.

 It is a non-contagious disease, and young children are more prone to this.
-Though it’s not a severe medical condition, if orbital cellulitis treatment is not taken in time, it can transform into a dangerous condition.
+While it’s not a severe medical condition, failing to seek timely treatment for orbital cellulitis can lead to a dangerous condition.

-Orbital cellulitis is caused by common bacteria like Streptococcus species and Staphylococcus aureus.
-In the majority of cases, it is observed that untreated bacterial sinus infection leads to orbital cellulitis.
+Common bacteria like Streptococcus species and Staphylococcus aureus cause orbital cellulitis.
+In the majority of cases, untreated bacterial sinus infection leads to orbital cellulitis.

 There are chances that tooth and bacterial infections can also cause this condition to exist.
 Any wound or bug bite near the eye can also spread cellulitis.